Equitable Distribution of Assets in Brooklyn

 Tough, Smart Advocates Protecting Your Property Rights

 If you are a New York couple who is currently facing divorce, it is absolutely critical that you understand how the law will divide your property and assets during a divorce.
-In the state of New York, divorces are subject to the equitable distribution system; however, you are in for a rude awakening if you think that “equitable” means that you and your soon-to-be former spouse will split everything 50/50.
-Equitable does not mean "even" to New York courts—it means “fair,” which is completely a matter of opinion.
+In the state of New York, marital property is divided by a process called equitable distribution Although equitable distribution often means that you and your soon-to-be former spouse will split everything 50/50, it also means “fair,” which is completely a matter of opinion.
 That is why it is absolutely critical you get a Brooklyn divorce attorney in your corner who can help level the playing field and fight for your rights.
 At Coffinas & Lusthaus, P.C., we have a combined 50 years’ legal experience.
 We meticulously prepare our cases and provide sound, persuasive arguments on behalf of our clients that often lead to favorable results.

 Helping You to Understand the Property Division Process